MugilanGN/Flowchart-Generator/README.md

 STOP and START are automatically input by the program, so do not need to be added

+Indents don't affect the program, so nothing has to be indented, and incorrect indentation is allowed

 ELSE IF is not available, but nested IFs are possible

 The ENDIF and ELSE blocks are mandatory, and ELSE must have something inside (anything)